euZebe/x2xcancel-slack-extension/README.md

 - Back to https://api.slack.com/apps, click on your app.
 - Event Subscriptions
 - toggle switch to ON
-- in Request URL, put the deployment URL you got from netlify.
+- in Request URL, put the deployment URL you got from netlify (see above).
 It should mark it as `Verified ✓`
 - in "Subscribe to bot events" section, add `message.channels` and `message.groups`
 - Save changes